 - Half-and-half.
 Have 3 fl oz (90 ml) of half-and-half added to your pumpkin spice frappe.

 This will make it creamy and greatly satisfying.

 Half-and-half could also be used when making a keto version of the pumpkin spice frappe.

 Bear in mind, however, that 3 fl. oz.
 (90 ml.) of half-and-half contains 3 grams of net carbs.

 - Sweetened Condensed Milk.

-I pour 1 fl oz (30 ml) of sweetened condensed milk to my pumpkin Frappuccino, which adds just the right amount of sweetness.
+I add 1 fl oz (30 ml) of sweetened condensed milk to my pumpkin Frappuccino, which enhances the drink with just the right amount of sweetness.